Join our Lenten Campaign 2024.

 With four brothers joining the Dominicans it comes as no surprise that three of the Hinnebusch sisters also joined the Dominican Order: Sr. Claire, an educator; Sr. Regina Ann; and Sr. Dorothy, were all members of the St. Mary of the Springs congregation in Ohio, according to Opeast.
 The three remaining siblings, Raymond, Joseph, and Mary, were all married.

 When Fr.
-Fred died last December it marked the end of the Hinnebusch siblings in this life, yet their dedication to the Dominican Order means that their life’s works will live on for generations to come.
+Fred died in December 2018, it marked the end of the Hinnebusch siblings in this life, yet their dedication to the Dominican Order means that their life’s works will live on for generations to come.

 If you’d like to learn more about the works of Fr.
-William Hinnebusch, we’d recommend watching this introductory video made by his younger brother Fr.
+William Hinnebusch, we’d recommend listened this introductory video lecture made by his younger brother Fr.
 Fred.